 God must be central if man is to be truly elevated.

 8. Role reversal – Jesus said that the Holy Spirit whom he would send to us would convict the world (see John 16:8).
 And thus, the proper relationship of a Catholic to the world is to have the world on trial.
 St. Paul says, Test all things.
 Hold fast to what is good.
 Abstain from every form of evil.
-(1 Thess 5:21-22).
+(1 Thessalonians 5:21-22).
 So, again, the world is to be on trial based on the light of the Gospel.

 But too often Catholics have things reversed and put the Word of God and the teachings of the Church on trial, judging them by the perspective of the world.
 We should judge all things by the light of God.
 And yet it is common to hear Catholics scoff at teachings that challenge worldly thinking or offend against worldly priorities.
 Many Catholics have tucked their faith under their political views, worldviews, preferences and thoughts.
 If the faith conflicts with any of these worldly categories, guess which usually gives way.

 Jesus says, If anyone is ashamed of me and my words in this adulterous and sinful generation, the Son of Man will be ashamed of them when he comes in his Father's glory with the holy angels.
-(Mk 8:38).
+(Mark 8:38).
 But many are ashamed of the Lord’s teachings that do not conform to worldly and popular notions.

 All of this amounts to a tragic role reversal wherein the world and its notions overrule the gospel.
 It should be the world that is convicted by the Holy Spirit.
 Instead we put very God himself in the role of defendant.
 It should not be so.
 Do not be deceived: God will not be mocked.
 Whatever a man sows, he will reap in return.
 The one who sows to please his flesh, from the flesh will reap destruction; but the one who sows to please the Spirit, from the Spirit will reap eternal life.
-(Gal 6:7-8)
+(Galatians 6:7-8)

 So here are just eight entries onto our compendium of modern errors.
 More need to be added and you can help.